 It is important to note that a normal head CT does not preclude increased intracranial pressure or impending brain herniation.
 If the clinical symptoms are consistent with impending herniation, regardless of whether or not the CT head is normal, avoid the LP and start treatment.

-Managing the airway, maintaining oxygenation, giving sufficient intra-venous fluids while providing fever control are parts of the foundation of sepsis management.
+Managing the airway, maintaining oxygenation, giving sufficient intravenous fluids while providing fever control are parts of the foundation of meningitis management.

 The type of antibiotic is based on the presumed organism causing the infection.
 The clinician must take into account patient demographics and past medical history in order to provide the best antimicrobial coverage.